high-tech-hobo/tomaltach_mc_server_files/README.md

 VoxelSniper is a long range terrain editing and building tool.
 It allows for the use of various "brushes" in game much like 3D modeling software.

 ##### [Open Terrain Generator](https://minecraft.curseforge.com/projects/open-terrain-generator) (OTG)
-This is an open source Minecraft terrrain customization API.
+This is an open source Minecraft terrain customization API.
 It allows for complete control over the Minecraft generator settings.
 Presets can be downloaded from various places.

 ##### [Biome Bundle](https://minecraft.curseforge.com/projects/biome-bundle)
 A generator preset for OTG that adds a lot of very beautiful biomes using only vanilla Minecraft blocks.